Thurmond, WV (THN)

 Thurmond incorporated in 1903, and became a chief railroad center for the C&O, one of only two shipping points in the New River Gorge, a major coal-producing region in the 20th century.
 Thurmond produced more freight revenue for C&O than any of the cities of Cincinnati, Richmond or Charleston.
 In 1910, its heyday, about 76,000 passengers boarded trains in Thurmond and about four million tons of freight were shipped—almost one-fifth of the C&O’s revenue for that year.
 The town’s tiny but complete business district, with the railroad tracks as its Main Street across from the riverside depot, included two banks, two hotels, dry good and grocery stores, a drug store, a jewelry store, doctors’ offices, churches, and railroad offices.
 Fifteen passenger trains a day came through in those days.

 In the 1950s and 1960s, much freight still passed through Thurmond.
 However, by the 1970s Thurmond was all but a ghost town.
 The Bank of Thurmond had closed in 1931 and the remaining hotel burned in 1963.
 In 1984, the railroad offices in the town closed.
-However, the entire town was included in a Historical District that year and placed on the National Register of Historical Places.
-(The station itself is not on the Register.)
-In 1978, the New River Gorge was incorporated into the National Park System, and in 1998, the New River was designated an American Heritage River, one of 14 in the United States.
-The 2010 U.S. Census revealed only five residents in Thurmond, and today it is mainly an access point for the park.
+However, the entire town was included in a historic district that year and placed on the National Register of Historic Places.
+The 2010 U.S. Census revealed only five residents in Thurmond, and today it is mainly an access point for the park and preserve.

 Platform with Shelter